atomiv/erimont-cs/docs/structure.md

 ## Project structure

+The Northwind project illustrates the architecture for projects with the following layers:
+* Core
+* Infrastructure
+* Web
+* Test

-The following example illustrates the example for suppliers.
+The following example belows the vertical slice for suppliers, covering the entities, repositories, services and controllers.

 ## Core